joeyjoseph/ResearchRAG/INSTALL_AND_SETUP.md

 # Research Corpus Toolkit — Installation and Setup

-This document walks through installing this research infrastructure from scratch and running it for the first time.
-For full system details once it's running, see the project's handoff document.
-For a high-level overview, see [README.md](README.md).
+This document walks through installing the components, setting up the tool, and running it for the first time.
+For full system details once it's running, see the [System_Documentation](<System_Documentation.md>).

+## Step 1

+- Download this repo by clicking the green **Code** button and select **Download Zip** This will download the tool with the necesary directory structures in place.
+- Unzip if your OS doesn't automatically, then rename `ResearchRAG-main` to the name of your Project.
+- Move the entire directory out of your `Downloads` folder into a more logical place.
+We placed ours in `/Users/your username/Documents/My Project`, but you can place it whereever you like.

-Throughout this guide, `<PROJECT_ROOT>` stands for wherever you keep your project folder, e.g. `/Users/your username/Documents/My Project`.
-Replace it with your actual path in every command and config value below.
+Throughout this guide, `<PROJECT_ROOT>` stands for wherever you keep your project folder.
+Until we have a scripted installer, you'll be required to open the scripts contained in the project folders and replace any file paths with your own.

-## Before You Begin: Decide on Your Folder Structure
+### The Folder Structure

 This toolkit splits your files into two roles:

-- **Source material** ("Corpus") — books, articles, interviews, and other reference documents you're researching from
+- **Source material** — books, articles, interviews, and other reference documents are contained in the folder named ("Corpus")
-- **Your own writing** ("Work") — drafts, manuscript chapters, notes, research memos, outlines
+- **Your own writing** — drafts, manuscript chapters, notes, research memos, outlines are contained in the folder named ("Work")

-You can name and organize these however suits your project.
-The defaults used in this toolkit's examples are `Corpus/` and `Work/`, each containing a handful of top-level category subfolders (e.g. `Corpus/Books/`, `Corpus/Interviews/`, `Work/Manuscript/`, `Work/Notes/`) — but none of this is fixed.
 Decide your structure now, because two things need to match it before you run anything:

 1. **`Scripts/config.ini`** — the `CORPUS_ROOT` and `WORK_ROOT` paths
 2. **`Scripts/ingest.py`** — the `CORPUS_CATEGORY_FOLDERS` and `WORK_CATEGORY_FOLDERS` sets, which must list your actual top-level subfolder names so files get tagged correctly

-If you're not sure yet, it's fine to start with two simple folders and refine later — adding a new top-level folder later just means updating those two places and re-running ingest (see "Adding New Content" in the handoff doc).
+If you're not sure yet, it's fine to start with two simple folders and refine later — adding a new top-level folder later just means updating those two places and re-running ingest (see "Adding New Content" in [System_Documentation](<System_Documentation.md>)).

+### What kind of files should be in the Corpus?

+We chose to convert everything into plain txt files.
+Who knows why.
+Could've been md files, or html, or json.
+But there's a general preference for working with simple consistent data structures.
+You can use a different format, or even multiple formats.
+Just know that if you have a lot of PDFs or unsusual files, you're going to want to convert them into something the system can ingest and work with more easily.

+The autoadd.py script that handles adding new files to the corpus as you go about using it.
+It wants to convert everything to txt.
+If you want it to do something different, you can either crack it open and manually to change it, or just ask Hermes to do it for you.

 ---

-## Requirements
+## Step 2 - Installing System Prerequisites

 - macOS or Linux with Homebrew available (the cron jobs assume a Homebrew `PATH`) Open your terminal and enter:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-- Be sure to follow any instructions Homebrew gives at the end of installation.
+- Be sure to follow any instructions Homebrew gives at the end of installation to activate environments.

 - Python 3.10+